The terms Wagyu and Kobe are often used incorrectly.

-Outside of Japan, authentic Kobe beef is considered to be the finest Wagyu beef available.
+Outside of Japan, authentic Kobe beef is considered the finest Wagyu beef available.
 The creme de la creme of a breed of cattle already famed for its quality.

 The requirement for all Kobe beef to be A4 or above, with a BMS of more than 6, marks it as some of the best quality beef, with the best marbling, in the world.

-The restrictions put on what can be considered Kobe beef put in place by the Kobe Beef Marketing & Distribution Promotion Association mean that it remains rare and the price remains high, up to $500 a steak in Japan.
+The restrictions put on what can be considered certified Kobe beef put in place by the Kobe Beef Marketing & Distribution Promotion Association mean that it remains rare, and the price remains high, up to $500 a steak in Japan.